- Program Development

 - IT Integration Management

 Critical’s role began with site selection actvities with the developer.
 A site selection matrix that identified and weighed any potential strengths and weaknesses of each site we utilized.
 The current site was chosen and design development began.

 Office and ancillary support spaces were programmed to suit the developer’s leasing plan.
 Critical negotiated power infrastructure agreements with CenterPoint on the client’s behalf.

+Site development began including generous site retention basins and new dedicated 35 KV circuits to support the development.
 This building was designed to support the high performance computing (HPC) requirement of the Houston oil and gas market while still being commercially viable to a traditional 2N user.
 By programming the site to allow additional infrastructure to be installed when required by a HPC tenant, the developer maintained their ability to respond to a large variety of tenant needs.
 The site budget was developed and adhered to while maintaining this flexibility.